rreece/rreece.github.io/outline-of-philosophy/math.md

 -   AKA propositional calculus and zeroth-order logic
 -   Validity and soundness:
-    -   An argument is **valid** iff for any assignment of the free truth values in the argument where all of the premises are true, the conclusion is always true.
+    -   An argument is **valid** iff for any assignment of the truth values in the argument where all of the premises are true, the conclusion is always true.
     -   An argument is **sound** iff it is valid and all of its premises are true.
 -   TODO: basic examples in propositional logic
--   Use-mention distinction: P vs 'P'
+-   Use-mention distinction: P vs 'P' vs Quine quotes

+Material implication:

+$$ P \rightarrow Q \vdash \lnot P \lor Q $$

 ### Set theory